TrueLearnAI/truelearn/docs/dev/design_considerations.rst

 Class Design
 ^^^^^^^^^^^^
-Mention pep8 and extend a class for classifier extend base state where to refer to in api docs (see scikitlearn design paper was sent at the start)
+Mention pep8 and how to add new classifiers i.e. extend base